yveshelie/moodle-codespace/README.md

 2. Create a codespace of the forked repository.
 3. Use AI like ChatGPT to generate shell script to build a simple moodle plugin builder like `plugin_builder.sh` example.
 4. Run the plugin builder.
+5. Add the volume to docker-composer.yml.
-5. Set Up a forwarding port In our case we are using `PORT 8080`.
+6. Set Up a forwarding port In our case we are using `PORT 8080`.
-6. Open the browser from the codespace.
+7. Open the browser from the codespace.
-7. If you got the permission issue run this command below on codespace terminal and re-run again.
+8. If you got the permission issue run this command below on codespace terminal and re-run again.
     ```shell

     sh .devcontainer/scripts/fixmoodleowner.sh

     ```
-8. Start your plugin development.
+9. Start your plugin development.

 Changelog